Everduin94/better-commits/readme.md

 ### Global

-Your first time running `better-commits`, a default config will be generated in your `$HOME` directory, named `.better-commits.json`
+Your first time running `swift-commits`, a default config will be generated in your `$HOME` directory, named `.better-commits.json`
 - This config will be used if a repository-specific config cannot be found.

 ### Repository